-Example: Let’s try to split parts by openings horizontally and set the horizontal direction for merging:
+Example: Let’s split parts by openings horizontally and set the horizontal direction for merging:

 If we were to increase the paneling dimensions to 4000 x 1200 mm, we’d get this result:

-Here are the above settings applied to two different walls:
+Here are the above settings applied to two different roofs:

 Vertical Split on Opening Side

-Vertical Split on Opening Side – splits panels on the side of the opening, the nearest stud, or the nearest king if top and bottom trimmers are predefined in the Opening Framing.
+Vertical Split on Opening Side – splits panels on the side of the opening, the nearest joist, or the nearest king if top and bottom trimmers are predefined in the Opening Framing.

-You can predefine top and bottom trimmers under Wall+ → Framing Configuration → Opening Framing:
+You can predefine top and bottom trimmers under Roof+M → Configs → Framing Configuration → Opening Framing:

 Minimal Width of Opening for Split

-Minimal Width of Opening for Split – define the minimum width of opening for which splits would be available.
+Minimal Width of Opening for Split – define the minimum opening width for which splitting is applied.

-Example: If the window, door, or other opening width is less than the predefined value, then there will be no splits around the opening:
+Example: If the opening width is less than the predefined value, then there will be no splits around the opening:

-If the window, door, or other opening width is more than the predefined value then there will be splits around the opening:
+If the opening width is more than the predefined value, then there will be splits around the opening:

 Horizontal Split on Opening Side

-Horizontal Split on Opening Side – define if the panels must be split horizontally around the opening.
+Horizontal Split on Opening Side – define whether the panels must be split horizontally around the opening.